 - You'll probably find it increasingly difficult to fall asleep.
 Try to encourage your body to rest by using a body pillow to position yourself comfortably.

 Month 8: Weeks 31 to 35

-Also kicking into high gear, if it hasn’t yet, will be urinary frequency.
-The baby needs to expand up and down and wherever it can make itself fit, so this includes squishing your bladder and pushing up into your sternum.
+- Urinary Frequency: Also kicking into high gear if it hasn’t yet is urinary frequency.
+The baby needs to expand up and down and wherever it can to make itself fit, so this will include squishing your bladder and pushing up into your sternum.
 At times and in certain positions, you might find it a little hard to breathe!
 Oh, the joys of pregnancy!

 Your hospital bag checklist:

 - Loose clothing and underwear

 - Camera and/or video camera

 - Batteries, chargers, adapters